elias-mena/Uber-Data/README.md

 # Uber Data

-Data analysis about my Uber user info.
+Data analysis of my user info in Uber platform.

 ### If you want to do this with your data you need to follow this steps